-We have a collection of self-paced training you can follow to learn more about creating accessible digital content.
-Along with the following ten ways to make your content accessible, you can refer to more specific instructions using materials in each topic.
+We offer a collection of self-paced training modules to help you learn how to create accessible digital content.
+In addition to the ten methods outlined to make your content accessible, you can refer to more detailed instructions using materials provided for each topic.
+Also, familiarize yourself with the recent updates to ADA Title II which outline the technical standards we must follow to ensure accessibility.

 - Use high-contrast color schemes to help users with low vision or color blindness.